Hermann Stehr: Personal life

-Stehr was born in Habelschwerdt (Bystrzyca Kłodzka) in 1864; he was the fifth child of Robert Stehr.
+Stehr was born in Habelschwerdt (today Bystrzyca Kłodzka) in 1864; he was the fifth child of Robert Stehr.
 He was brought up in an indigent family under the strict rules of his religious parents.
 Much of Stehr's family background remains unknown, however in the novel Drei Nächte, if accepted as being autobiographical, he mentioned a grandfather, who came from Baden.
 This grandfather worked in a higher legal office during the outbreak of the European Revolutions of 1848 in Germany.

 Stehr married Hedwig Nentwig in 1894, four of their sons died in infancy.
 Stehr described the painful death of children in some of his fictional works, notably Das letzte Kind.
 In 1899 he moved to Dittersbach (today a district of Wałbrzych).
 He abandoned teaching and in 1915 and devoted himself to writing with the support of his patron, the Silesian textile manufacturer Hans Pinkus.
-In autumn 1915 he settled in Bad Warmbrunn (today a district of Jelenia Góra), in 1926 he moved to Schreiberhau where he lived until his death.
+In autumn 1915 he settled in Bad Warmbrunn (today a district of Jelenia Góra), and in 1926 he moved to Schreiberhau where he lived until his death.